basementuniverse/asobi/server/README.md

 The current player (the player who is starting the game, joining the game, or currently taking their turn) will still be able to see their own hidden state in responses.

-Note that all hidden player state will be hidden from event handler parameters.
+Note that all hidden player state will be hidden from event handler parameters, so if you need to access or modify hidden state when handling a realtime event, you will need to re-fetch the game state using the client's `fetchState()` method.
+This method takes a player token as an argument, which ensures that a player's hidden state can only be viewed by that player.